In this article

 - Who will have access to the key (client-side keys are accessible to malicious users, while server-side keys are kept secret)

-When you use a client-side API key, Iterable provides the option to require JWT authentication.
+When you're creating a client-side key, JWT authentication is selected by default.
 Client-side keys that do not require JWT authentication allow for anonymous, unauthenticated API access.
-This option is enabled by default when you select a client-side key.
 We strongly recommend selecting this option for all of your client-side keys.

 To learn more about how to use JWT authentication, check out our guide, JWT-Enabled API Keys.